 Once upon a time my husband and I lived in Durham, NC, and had a neighbor who threw a rocking Mardi Gras party on the Saturday before Ash Wednesday every year.
 He’s the one who introduced us to King Cake — and to a new food tradition.
-This year, the big day is Feb.
-28. So it’s just about time to shake open that package of yeast and stir in some flour.
+This year, it’s just about time to shake open that package of yeast and stir in some flour.
 To glaze the cake and sprinkle bright colors on top.
 To slice and eat — and to search for the lucky piece with the toy baby hidden inside.

 Makes 2 cakes (about 18 servings each).
 Plan to halve the recipe unless you’re expecting company.